 In the mid-20s Chanel launched her first line of costume jewellery.
 Most recognisable are the pearl necklaces, a timeless classic.

-Sworders’ Objects of Desire auction incorporates many Chanel pieces in its bi-annual sales, including the Classic 2.55 quilted Chanel handbag, with an example recently selling for £1350 plus BP.
-Chanel jewellery is another highlight of the auction, with rare and collector’s pieces selling for hundreds of pounds.
+Sworders incorporates many Chanel pieces in its sales, including the Classic 2.55 quilted Chanel handbag, with an example recently selling for £1350 plus BP.
+Chanel jewellery is also popular, with rare and collector’s pieces selling for hundreds of pounds.